jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 The Swiss Ephemeris provides an alternative approach that uses the theory of the Moon that is the astronomical standard.

-BLA uses both the Mean Black Moon and the Corrected Black Moon.
+ILA uses both the Mean Black Moon and the Corrected Black Moon.

 The Black Sun is the aphelion, the point in the orbit of the earth around the Sun that represents the empty focus point in the ellipse.
 The position of the Black Sun changes very slowly.